amangupta1990/movie-on-demand/readme.md

 # Extra info:

-The app is build using the ionic framework .
+The app is built using the ionic framework (angular2) .
 To develop the app:

 - install ionic cli `npm install -g ionic`
 - cd into the client directory and run `npm install`
 - run ionic serve.
 This will launch the a new browser session.
 You can close this as
 - NOTE: The express server must also be running in order for the app the run correctly during development.
+-
+## building the app for production
+Run `npm run build:www` .
+This commands build the AOT version of the app which lightweight .